mvanthoor/rustic-book/src/front_matter/about_rustic.md

   - Piece-Square Tables

 Obviously the feature list will grow longer as the engine gets developed further.
-The book will chronicle those developments and describe how each feature is implemented.
+The book will describe how each feature works and how it is implemented.
 Example code will be in Rust, coming straight from a working version of the engine, but there will be enough explanation so that each feature can be rewritten in any desired programming language.

-The programming language obviously needs the right capabilities, so please note that something like [WhiteSpace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) is probably out; and even if the language can do it, it's your own responsibility.
+The programming language obviously needs the right capabilities, so please note that something like [WhiteSpace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) is probably out.
+Even _if_ the language you choose hase enough capabilities to write a non-trivial project in it, the language still may not be a good fit.
+The programming language choice is your own responsibility.
 Any and all suffering will be of your own making.
 Choose your language wisely.